Chaceon quinquedens: Fishery

 The crab is commercially fished as food.
 Since 2002, the species has been managed under the Atlantic Deep-Sea Red Crab Fishery Management Plan (FMP) created by the New England Fishery Management council.
 The National Marine Fisheries Service has established an Acceptable Biological Catch (ABC) of 1,775 tons (3.91 million pounds) but average landings rarely exceed 930 tons (2.05 million pounds) and average value of landings in 2016-2018 was $3.29 Million.
-After a decrease in other larger crustacean species, there became an increases interest in the deep sea red-crab fishery.
+After a decrease in other larger crustacean species, there became an increased interest in the deep sea red-crab fishery.
 The main target of the fishery are the legs and attached body segments.
 In 2008 the fishery was visited again, since the original look in 1972, it was found that the fishery abundance had decreased by 42%, this was shown most evident in the regions most accessible by the deeper depth fisheries fleet.

 Other information

 Red deep-sea crabs can develop a shell disease.
 This disease looks like small or large black and grey spots on the shell.
 These are caused by bacteria and fungi that are contagious to other crustaceans.